scottnmarkley/scottnmarkley.github.io/Projects/suburbs.md

 - Markley, S. (2018).
 [From exclusion to expulsion: demolition, displacement, and race in Atlanta’s northern suburbs](https://doi.org/10.18737/atls20181030). *Atlanta Studies* (October 30, 2018).
 - Markley, S. and C. Allums.
 (2020).
 [Postfascist (sub)urbanism: ‘social cleansing’ in the age of Trump](https://www.taylorfrancis.com/chapters/edit/10.4324/9780429242670-9/postfascist-sub-urbanism-scott-markley-coleman-allums), in B. Warf (editor), *The Political Landscapes of Donald Trump*.
 New York: Routledge.

-If you would like free access to any of this material or if you have any other questions, please do not hesitate to reach out to me at **scott.markley@uga.edu**.
+If you would like free access to any of this material or if you have any other questions, please do not hesitate to reach out to me at **scott.markley@cornell.edu**.

 ## The Fight Against Displacement
 Many local organizations are fighting against displacement and for affordable housing in the region.
 Here are a few doing this important work: